These tips can help you make you a healthier, happier teacher.

 I could relate with what Kendra was going through.
 I went through very similar experiences when I began teaching.

 And it didn’t just affect my time in the classroom; I carried that stress home with me.

 We can’t always avoid getting angry with our students, and, if we have a good relationship with them, it can be a good thing.

-2. Know your boundaries.
+2. Know and maintain your boundaries.

 - Know what drives you crazy, what is unacceptable, what cannot pass and communicate that very clearly to your students.